darkreader/darkreader.org/src/tips/topics/configue-toggle-automation.md

 <img src="/images/tips/configue-automation.png" style="width: 16rem;" loading="lazy" />

-There are several ways to set up automation depending on:
+There are several ways to switch Dark Reader on or off automatically depending on:

-1. active hours
+1. Manually specified active hours.

-2. location
+2. Sunrise and sunset time in a certain **location** (latitude and longitude).

-3. when system dark mode is on
+3. When system dark mode is on.

 # Site Toggling